 If your pet scratches on the post, praise them for making the right choice.
 If your kitty turns to the couch, move the post in their path to encourage them to use it instead.
 Some cat owners find that double-sided tape on the furniture works well, especially if you use it along with the introduction of the new cat post.
 We strongly urge you to avoid using squirt guns or other physical deterrents.
 After all, your cat is merely acting out of instinct.

-After going through our reviews, the MidWest Feline Scratching Post has come out on top as the best product on our list.
+After going through our reviews, the Hepper scratching post has come out on top as the best product on our list.
 It stands out for its pleasing design and durable construction.
-The sisal twine and heavy base are an excellent match.
-While it’s a bit pricey, we can justify the cost with a post that will last for the long haul.
+The sisal twine, carpet and sturdy base are an excellent match.

 The Frisco Sisal Cat Scratching Post is a simple design that works well for most cats.
 The pillar is tall enough for most pets.
 The sisal is durable and sure to please your kitty for the long term.
 The price is also right, making it an excellent value.